 Paul Morgan: Elected parent governor and safeguarding governor

 I am a communications expert who specialises in social media.
 I spent 25 years working in national media before becoming the Communications Director at Premiership Rugby, the organisation that runs Aviva Premiership Rugby.
 As an author, I have written more than a dozen books about rugby union and worked for the Mail on Sunday, while being editor of Rugby World Magazine for more than a decade.
 I have two daughters, one at each of the Federation's schools.

-I was elected to be a parent governor in summer 2016.
-I am the Vice Chair of governors and sit on the Finance & Premises and Pay & Personnel committees.
+I was elected as a parent governor in July 2018 and sit on the Finance & Premises Committee.

 Alan Went: Headteacher, Hampton Hill Junior School

 We have a very vibrant Carlisle & Hampton Hill Federation Governing Body and it is a privilege to be a part of it.